 Need to know When to Potty Train a Puppy?
 Click here to find out.

 Let’s explore some other training techniques here:

 In the first few weeks of training it is important to look for cues, body language and certain whines or whimpers can all be indicators your pup needs to go out.
+This is critical to learn how to potty train a puppy at night.
 You will start to recognize the cues the more you pay attention.
 We routinely took our pups out ever 3-4 hours whether they had shown any signs or not and encouraged them to ‘potty’ and during the night I would set my alarm to get up and take my pups out every 6 hours at least.

 Should I Wake My Puppy up to Pee at Night?

 My answer is a resounding yes!
 Don’t feel too bad, they will get you up more than you will wake them but it will all be worth it, promise! 🙂 Younger puppies drink a lot of milk due to not being weaned yet and their bladders are still growing and becoming strong so they will need to go out more often.
 Night time potty break for puppy is very important.
 The older the puppy gets the better at holding it it will become.

 What to do When a Puppy Can’t Hold it’s Pee at Night?

 This is a big concern, especially for new puppy parents.

 But it’s easier than you may think to help them out.
 Just like human babies, Puppies are work but so worth it and you’ll be making a great bond in the process.

 Setting an alarm is always a good plan, getting your puppy on a schedule is very important.
 This includes eating and drinking times.
 Your dog’s bladder and body is still growing and adapting so sometimes accidents cannot be avoided.